 Read on to see how we can help you pass regulations with ease with our acoustic testing services.

 Acoustic testing involves the testing of walls and floors to comply with Part E Building regulations, “Resistance to the passage of sound”.
 It is important to comply with this regulation, as not doing so could be costly in the long run.
 Unlike Air Tightness Testing (which applies to all new build houses), acoustic testing applies only to new build properties who share walls and floors (semi-detached houses or flats, for example).

 Acoustic testing checks for the travel of sound through new and existing buildings.
 This may affect party walls and floors between new and existing buildings or spaces within a new development.
 Acoustic testing can be a worry for developers of new builds, but with our expert’s help you’ll have everything you need to pass regulations.

 To comply with Part E Regulations, you must undertake acoustic testing.
 This involves testing partition walls and floors.
 Each of these separating elements has its own testing requirements.
 Walls need one airborne test floors need both airborne and impact testing.

-Airborne tests – the test is carried out using a specialist loudspeaker for a steady source of noise on one side of the partition (wall or floor) to be measured.
-From this, readings are taken from the other side of the partition to measure the passage of sound.
-This reading also shows the resistance from the noise a partition has provided
+The Airborne test is carried out using a loudspeaker for a steady source of sound on one side of the wall or floor.
+This is then measured by our expert engineers and readings are taken from the other side of the wall to measure the passage of sound.
+This reading also shows the resistance from the noise a partition has provided.

-Impact tests – A tapping machine is placed on the floor, the readings are then recorded from the room below.
-Therefore, taking into account the impact of vibration and measures how much resistance the floor provided from this.
+A tapping machine is placed on the floor, and the engineer then records the readings from the room below.
+This test takes into account the impact of vibration and measures how much resistance the floor provided from this.